cocos/cocos-docs/en/asset-manager/options.md

 cc.assetManager.loadRemote('http://example.com/background.mp3', {audioLoadMode: cc.AudioClip.LoadMode.WEB_AUDIO}, callback);
 ```

-**Note**: Loading progress of the resources must be configured on the server if you want to get it.
+> **Note**: loading progress of the resources must be configured on the server if you want to get it.

 For more information about the handler, please refer to document [Download and Parse](downloader-parser.md).